Boredom at Work

 • Value simplicity - Fewer features to overwhelm you

-• Plan to shoot video - Superior video specs
+• Plan to shoot video - Superior 4K 30p uncropped video

 • Shoot in low light often - Better high-ISO performance

-• Want a tilting screen - Essential for vlogging
+• Want a vari-angle screen - Essential for vlogging

 • Prefer premium build - Feels more substantial